Roselands

 Roselands displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Roselands' dwellings, as per the latest Census, consisted of 63.5% houses and 36.4% other dwellings (semi-detached, apartments, 'other').
+Roselands' dwelling structures, as per the latest Census, consisted of 63.5% houses and 36.4% other dwellings (semi-detached, apartments, 'other' dwellings).
 In comparison, Sydney metro had 48.7% houses and 51.3% other dwellings.
-Home ownership in Roselands was at 33.1%, with mortgaged dwellings at 36.8% and rented ones at 30.1%.
+Home ownership in Roselands stood at 33.1%, with mortgaged dwellings at 36.8% and rented ones at 30.1%.
 The median monthly mortgage repayment was $2,300, higher than Sydney metro's $2,167.
-Median weekly rent was $425 compared to Sydney metro's $390.
+Median weekly rent was $425, compared to Sydney metro's $390.
 Nationally, Roselands' mortgage repayments were significantly higher at $2,300 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing